DeclarativeHub/ReactiveKit/README.md

 image.bindTo(imageView2)
 ```

-> Method `shareNext` buffers results of the operation using `ActiveStream` type.
+> Method `shareNext` buffers results of the operation using `ObservableBuffer` type.
 To learn more about that, continue reading.

 ### Transformations